dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

     the game supported, then variants for "lesser" standards were derived from that.
-If you were an unlucky person still stuck with a Hercules or CGA adapter in 1990, being able to play Prince of Persia with *any* graphics on your PC surely beat no game at all!
+If you were an unlucky person still stuck with a Hercules or CGA adapter in 1990, being able to play Prince of Persia with *any* graphics surely beat no game at all!

     Although we've shown how to emulate these earlier graphics standards for completeness' sake, there's generally little reason for *not* playing a